plut/ConstructiveGeometry.jl/docs/src/ideal.md

 ```julia
     transform1(param1) * transform2(param2) * solid
 ```
-It may also be applied to several solids by either wrapping them in a `union`, or equivalently, by applying it to a `Vector` of Solidss:
+This form may also be applied to several solids by either wrapping them in a `union`, or equivalently, by applying it to a `Vector` of Solids:
 ```julia
     transform(parameters) * [ solid1, solid2, ... ]
 ```